 o Limit yourself to 3 permanent items per surface

-§ Example: alarm clock on nightstand, cookie jar on kitchen counter
+§ Example: alarm clock on nightstand, cookie jar on kitchen

 o Biggest surface of all=floor